Pumpkin Cookie Dough

 • Make cookie dough balls.
 When I’m making cookie dough to share, I like to shape it into individual balls.
 To do this, add a little extra flour to help firm up the dough and shape them with slightly wet hands or a small ice cream scoop.

 • Use heat-treated white flour.
 If you only have traditional all-purpose flour on hand, you can still make edible cookie dough.
-Just microwave the flour until it reaches 160F.
-I find 2 minutes at 30-second increments to do the trick.
+Just microwave the flour until it reaches 160°F. I find that 2 minutes, broken down into 30-second increments, works well.
+Please note: this only applies to white flour.
+Oat, coconut, and almond are safe-to-eat raw.

 Storage instructions